-Eid-ul-Adha in Pakistan is alternatively known as Bari Eid and considered an essential Islamic holiday observed by Muslims nationwide.
-The day kicks off with prayers and a special sacrifice, while everyone comes together to share and enjoy the festivities and blessings.
-In this blog, we have compiled some best things about Eid-ul-Adha in Pakistan that you will experience nowhere else in the world.
+Eid-ul-Adha, alternatively known as Bari Eid, is considered an essential Islamic holiday observed by Muslims nationwide.
+The day starts with prayers and a special sacrifice, while everyone comes together to share and enjoy the festivities and blessings.
+While this three-day event is celebrated with fervour in all parts of the world, the festivities observed in Pakistan are simply extraordinary.

 Best Things About Eid-ul-Adha in Pakistan

-However, the real adventure for us Pakistanis begins way before the day of eid, when we go to the mandi with our family members and friends to purchase sacrificial animals.
-Once we bring them home, we just can’t stop admiring them and getting attached to them.
-We keep them fed and well-taken care of until the day of Eid.
+However, the real adventure for us Pakistanis begins way before the day of Eid, when people visit the cattle markets with their family members and friends to purchase the sacrificial animals.
+These animals are usually kept outside the house, where children can’t stop admiring them and getting attached to them.
+They also keep these goats, cows, and sheep well-fed and well-taken care of until the day of Eid.

 Sense of Sacrifice

 Of all the best things about Eid-ul-Adha in Pakistan, nothing compares to sacrificing something beloved in the name of God.
-During the three days, every [well-to-do] Muslim across Pakistan sacrifice their beloved animals to follow the path of our beloved Prophet Ibrahim (A.S.).
+During the three days, every [well-to-do] Muslim across Pakistan sacrifices their beloved animals to follow the path of our beloved Prophet Ibrahim (A.S.).

-Meanwhile, Happy Eid from Team Zameen!
+Happy Eid from Team Zameen!